spannerisms/BRRSuiteGUI/README.md

 1. Create or open a WAV file in [https://www.audacityteam.org/](Audacity) or another similarly-featureful tool.
 2. Modify the WAV to suit your needs.
 This sublist details my preferences:
      - Change the project rate to 32000 Hz, only because that maps better to the BRR output
-     - Trim as many leading 0s off the from of the sample (although BRR Suite can also do that now)
+     - Trim leading 0s off the front of the sample (although BRR Suite can also do that now)
      - Truncate the sample to about 0.1 seconds.
 Longer files end up too big for my tastes after conversion.
 BRR Suite (and BRRtools) can truncate the file themselves, but I find it easier to work with when it's smaller.
      - Use Effect>Normalize to remove any DC offset
      - Use Effect>Amplify to make the waveform as loud as possible